joshgun11/Network_reconstruction_Thesis/README.md

-# NSNR - Neural Sensitivty based Network Reconstruction
+# NSNR - Neural Sensitivity based Network Reconstruction
 There are many natural processes that can be represented as dynamic systems operating on networks of individual components, such as the spread of viruses in social networks or the propagation of electrical signals in the brain.
 Understanding